Saminakausar/scRNAseq_KNIME/ReadMe.md

 <h2>Outline</h2>

-1. Download R and Rstudio

-2. Download R packages required for scRNA-seq analysis

-3. Introduction to KNIME platform
+1. Introduction to KNIME platform
+2. Prerequisites
+3. Installation
 4. Downloading, installing and configuring scRNAseq_KNIME workflow for scRNA-seq analysis

-5. KNIME documentation

 6. Step by step tutorial of scRNAseq_KNIME workflow using the test dataset
 7. Frequently Asked Questions (FAQ)